- Employment Screening

 Our security staff includes:

-Glen is a 25-year veteran of the Millburn Police Department.
+- A 25-year veteran of the Millburn Police Department.

-Scott is a 25-year veteran of the New York Police Department.
+- A 25-year veteran of the New York Police Department.

-Pat is a 25-year veteran of the Essex County Corrections Department
+- A 25-year veteran of the Essex County Corrections Department

 - Visitors must sign in at the reception desk at the main entrance of Trinity Hall and receive a visitor's pass from the receptionist.